 3 - Videos Are the Next Best Thing to Live Interaction

-It's probably not a surprise that you need to have video on your website.
+It's probably not a surprise that you need to have videos on your website.
 But have you also considered using one-to-one videos for sales?
-With your sales team feeling very hand-tied this year, there is a huge opportunity for videos of all kinds to have an impact on your marketing and sales processes.
+With your sales team feeling very hand-tied this year, there is a massive opportunity for videos of all kinds to have an impact on your marketing and sales processes.

 They don't have to be highly produced videos.
 In fact, you can shoot many of them from your desk.

-- Answers to some of the most common sales questions.
+- Answers to your most common sales questions.
 Get someone in front of the camera and let them answer the question!
 Now you're going to have a library of content that helps address the commonly asked questions that can help people before they reach out to your team.
-This increases their trust in your company and your products and/or services.
+This increases their trust in your company and your products or services.